moralesn/moralesn.github.io/about.md

 </p>

 Hello, I'm Norberto Morales and I help deliver meaningful insights from data caught on an ocean of information.
-I employ this site as a way to teaching others new skills and sharing interesting information.
+I designed this site as a way of teaching others new skills and sharing interesting information.
 When I'm not discovering things with data, you can find me .

 <div class="contact">

 	<p>You can get in touch with me:</p>

+<script src="//platform.linkedin.com/in.js" type="text/javascript"></script>
+<script type="IN/MemberProfile" data-id="https://www.linkedin.com/in/norbertomorales" data-format="hover" data-related="false"></script>

 	<ul class="list-unstyled">

 	<li><a href="http://www.linkedin.com/in/norbertomorales/">@LinkedIn</a></li>